0xVolt/create-deep-learning-environments/README.md

 # Setup Jupyter Lab for Deep Learning
+Before you continue on, it's important to note that this tutorial was intended for setting up virtual environments on a Linux system.
+While this process is similar on other OSs, some commands might differ so it's worth referring to the documentation at each step.

 ## Steps
 These are the steps to initialise a virtual environment for any deep learning project in Jupyter Lab.
 They're as follows: